dylan-ou/VR-Escape-Room/README.md

 >
 >This level was designed by Patricia Guera.
 The story is you are infected with
 >a disease by the mad scientist and you have to solve the puzzle to find the antidote.

+To develop this Unity game, we relied upon the Virtual Reality Toolkit (VRTK) for Unity.
+More info on the VRTK could be found [here](https://vrtoolkit.readme.io/).
+Despite this, we did not have the resources to test this game out on an offical VR headset due to COVID-19.
+We opted to use the simulator given within the VRTK to test our game and present it to the class.